 E-cigarettes have three main parts.

-- The mouthpiece has a cartridge.
-The cartridge contains a nicotine solution.
+The mouthpiece has a cartridge.
+The cartridge contains liquid nicotine.

-- A heating element turns the solution into a vapor when you inhale.
+A heating element turns the liquid into a vapor when you inhale.

 A chemical in the vapor turns it white so that it looks like smoke, even when you exhale.

 Electronic cigars and pipes are also available.